Skip to content

 gh secret set CLOUDFLARE_API_TOKEN --app dependabot

-When you merge the PR to main, a production deployment will occur, and a database migration will be performed on your production database.
+When you merge the PR to main, a production deployment will occur and a database migration will be performed on your production database.